 But there is one note of caution here: Some of the actions you’re taking online could harm your reputation, rather than helping it.

 That’s right: A few of the things you’re doing online could be creating big problems that you’ll have to fix down the line.

 Here are 5 things to avoid as you work to help your reputation:

 Why this is a bad idea: There are all sorts of people that think to help your reputation, it’s best to fight fire with fire.
-In fact, in March of this year, some restaurant owners in New York were hailed by a number of magazines for the nasty things they said in response to Yelp reviews.
+In fact, in March of this year, some restaurant owners in New York were hailed by a number of magazines for the nasty things they said in response to online reviews.
 But here’s the thing.
 Writing a nasty response to a nasty review makes you look (not surprisingly) nasty.
 That’s especially true if the person writing the original review or blog post has a valid point to share.

 What to do instead: Look over the attack carefully, and see if there’s anything included that is a valid complaint.
 If so, apologize and try to make it right.
 If not, address the issue respectfully, carefully and calmly.
 Don’t stoop to the level of attack by pointing out the reviewer’s credibility lapses.
 Just state your point of view and move on.

 2. Writing long, rambling posts about your reputation issues

 The scenario: Your attack spans several websites, and it’s begun to spiral out of control.
 Rather than addressing each attack on the website in which it appears, it seems reasonable to write up one blanket response to everyone and promote the heck out of that one post.

 Why this is a bad idea: One simple mea culpa post is probably not going to solve an in-depth and spreading reputation management problem.
 It might not get read by everyone who has seen the attack, and it might not address every single issue that’s contained in a large-scale attack.